mikolasan/mikolasan.github.io/src/markdown/ideas/mobile-app/weather-app-to-rule-them-all.md

 ![weather undeground mobile app design 2016](./wuscreens2.jpg)

-And I'm thinking that the porper weather app should include more!
+And I'm thinking that the proper weather app should include more!

 - solar and geomagnetic activity https://www.spaceweatherlive.com/en/reports/solar-activity-report.html.
 Can check if aurora can be seen.
 - aurora 30 minutes forecast https://www.swpc.noaa.gov/products/aurora-30-minute-forecast